For professional development I read many marketing and writing blogs.

 To get started:

-- Buy a supply of stamps.
+- Buy stamps.

 - Make a list of people to thank.
-If you don’t have ideas, consider your top 10 customers, your best suppliers, your referral sources and your employees.
+If you don’t have ideas, consider your top 10 customers, your best suppliers, your referral sources, and your employees.

 - Set a recurring appointment to write thank you cards and then honor it like you would an important meeting.
 My recommendation is to start with a goal of one thank you note per week.
 While that may feel low, it will add up to 52 at the end of the year.